Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 }
 ```

-#### Time to travel method
+#### Time to travel function

-We may also want to know how long it takes them to travel a certain distance, so we would have a timeToTravel method to calculate this.
+We may also want to know how long it takes them to travel a certain distance, so we would have a timeToTravel function to calculate this.

 ```js
 timeToTravel()